onepanelio/core-docs/docs/reference/cvat/custom-models.md

 The steps to add your custom model training are as follows:

-1. Make sure your training code supports CVAT's annotation formats
+1. Make sure your training code supports CVAT's annotation formats.
-2. Overview of the **CVAT training Workflow Template** that we'll be using as base
+2. Overview of the **CVAT training Workflow Template** that we'll be using as base.
-3. Update your training code's input and output directory structures and push to a git repository (e.g. GitHub)
+3. Update your training code's input and output directory structures and push to a Git repository (e.g. GitHub).
-4. Update **CVAT training Workflow Template** to point to your new code and install dependencies (if any)
+4. Update **CVAT training Workflow Template** to reference your training code and install dependencies (if any).

 We will walk through these steps by adding the [DEtection TRansformer (DETR)](https://github.com/facebookresearch/detr) model for semantic segmentation.